Asahi daily, an official Tokyo Olympics partner, urges Games cancellation | Health

 Just over 5% of the nation has received vaccinations, and it has recorded about 719,000 infections and 12,394 deaths.
 Although the majority of the population remains unvaccinated, the Japan Olympic Committee is expecting to start inoculating the Japanese Olympic delegation from June 1, the organization told Reuters on Wednesday.

-About 1,600 people, including athletes and coaches, will receive Pfizer shots that were donated by Pfizer separately from the national supply of vaccines.
-"We will have the team doctors of the respective sports federations administer the shots, so as not to impact the current vaccination roll-out program," the JOC said.
+About 1,600 people, including athletes and coaches, will receive Pfizer shots which were donated by Pfizer separately from the national supply of vaccines.
+"We will have the team doctors of the respective sports federations administer the shots, so as not to impact the current vaccination rollout program," the JOC said.

 A professor of public health and adviser to the New Zealand government said on Tuesday that going ahead with the Games was "absurd" https://www.reuters.com/article/Olympics-2020-epidemiologist/Olympics-absurd-to-stage-Tokyo-games-says-professor-of-public-health-idUSL3N2NC3SC.
 The United States on Monday issued an advisory against travel to Japan, but Japanese officials said it would not affect the Games, and the White House said on Tuesday it stood by the decision to hold the Games as planned.